hbkworld/streaming-spec/axes.md

 }
 ~~~~

-Data block will contain a absolute time stamp followed by 15 frequency spectrum pairs.
+Data block will contain an absolute time stamp followed by 15 spectras with 100 calues each.

 ### Position in 3 dimensional Space